There are many different systems for categorising the different types of interventions used to help people on the autism spectrum.

 Please see the Glossary of Terms on Autism for an explanation of the terms used in this section and elsewhere on this website.

-The list of studies and reviews only includes items which have been published in English-speaking, peer-reviewed journals examining the efficacy of different types of intervention for individuals with autism.
+The list of studies and reviews only includes items which have been published in English-speaking, peer-reviewed journals examining the efficacy of different types of intervention for individuals on the autism spectrum.

 The list of Our Evaluations of Autism Interventions, Treatments and Therapies will grow over time as resources allow.
 If you know of an intervention we should evaluate please let us know.